Whether a mushroom extract powder should be extracted with water or alcohol or both is a question that comes up often.

 This is all and well but was it really necessary?

-For reishi, we have triterpenes like ganoderic acids, many of which are non-water soluble.
-These are an important component of reishi which should be present in any reishi product.
-Triterpenes give reishi its bitter flavor as this bitterness is a good quality indicator for reishi.
+In a reishi double mushroom extraction, we have triterpenes like ganoderic acids, many of which are non-water soluble.2,3 These are an important component of reishi which should be present in any high quality reishi product.
+Triterpenes give reishi its bitter flavor and this bitterness is a good quality indicator for reishi.
 Reishi products that aren’t bitter can be assumed to have negligible amounts of triterpenes.

-For chaga, we have triterpenes and sterols like inotodiol, trametenolic acid and betulinic acid.
+A chaga double extraction will help to isolate triterpenes and sterols like inotodiol, trametenolic acid, and betulinic acid.
 These are primarily non-water soluble.

-For these reasons, we recommend dual extracts of reishi and chaga like we have in our 5 Defenders Mushroom Complex but for the other mushrooms, it’s not only unnecessary but potentially detrimental.
+For these reasons, we recommend dual extracts of reishi and chaga like we have in our 5 Defenders Mushroom Complex.
+However, for the other mushrooms, it's not entirely necessary and potentially detrimental to employ dual extraction.

 The other issue with many of these non-water soluble compounds is the ability to measure them.
-Many of them cannot be measured so we don’t even know if they are present in the final product.
+Many of them currently cannot be measured at commercial laboratories so we don't even know if they are present in the final product.

 The measurement of these compounds adds an additional layer of quality.
 This is why we recommend that any product you choose have measured levels of beta-glucans and not polysaccharides.